amytrinh334/league-of-legends-analysis/README.md

 After running our permutation tests, we got a p-value that is close to 0.
 Since it is less than the 0.05 significance level, we will reject the null hypothesis.
 Therefore, there is sufficient evidence that winning teams have a higher mean total monster objective kills than than losing teams.

 # Framing a Prediction Problem
+Our prediction problem is to predict whether a team wins or loses a League of Legends match using kill statistics and monster-objective statistics.
+This is a binary classification problem.
+The response variable is the `result` column, where 1 means the team won and 0 means the team lost.

+This prediction problem connects to our research question because we are comparing whether kills or monster objectives are more useful for understanding match outcomes.
+In our hypothesis tests, we found that winning teams tend to have higher total kills and higher total monster objectives than losing teams.
+In the prediction section, we use these same types of statistics to predict whether a team won.

+The time of prediction is after the match has ended, when team-level statistics such as `total_kills`, `dragons`, `heralds`, `barons`, and `void_grubs` are available.
+This means our model is not trying to predict the winner before the match starts.
+Instead, it is used to evaluate how closely kills and monster objectives are connected to the final match result.

+We evaluate our model using accuracy.
+Accuracy is appropriate because this is a binary classification problem and the response variable is balanced: each match has one winning team and one losing team.
+Therefore, accuracy gives a clear measure of the proportion of team results that the model correctly predicts.

 # Baseline Model
+For our baseline model, we used a logistic regression classifier to predict whether a team won or lost.
+The model used two quantitative features: `total_kills` and `total_monster_objectives`.
+Both of these features are numerical count variables, so no categorical encoding was needed.

+We chose these features because they directly connect to our research question. `total_kills` represents a team’s combat performance, while `total_monster_objectives` represents the team’s objective control.
+Using both features allows the model to consider both fighting and objective-taking when predicting match outcome.

+We evaluated the model using accuracy on an unseen test set.
+The baseline model using both features achieved an accuracy of approximately **87.51%**.
+This means that the model correctly predicted about 87.51% of team match results in the test data.

+We believe this is a strong baseline model because it performs much better than a simple classifier that always predicts the majority class.
+Since the `result` column is balanced, a majority-class baseline would only achieve about 50% accuracy.
+Our baseline model’s accuracy is much higher than that, so it provides a strong starting point for predicting match outcomes.

 # Final Model
 To determine the best model for the two statistics, we will be using the SequentialFeatureSelector to determine which features are most helpful for the model.
 This will be helpful in determining if the game statistics that contribute to the kills/monster_objective counts will impact the model.
 We will use GridSearchCV to compare different models such as Logistic Regession, SVC (Support Vector Classifier), and Decision Tree Classifier for the final model, as well as testing different hyperparameters for them.
-In the Pipeline, we created new columns by using StandardScalar on all the columns to make all the columns standardized.
+In the Pipeline, we used StandardScaler to standardize the numerical features so that features with larger numerical ranges would not dominate certain models.
 This makes it so that games with unusally large statistics don't impact the training of the model.
 We used the ROC-AUC score to evaluate the models since it tends to be a better evaluator for binary classifcation models.

-For the kills statistic, the best model was a Logistic Regression model with the hyperparemeter C equals 0.01 and the penalty being l2.
+For the kills statistic, the best model was a Logistic Regression model with the hyperparameter C equals 0.01 and the penalty being l2.
 It selected 4 features to use, `total_kills`, `doublekills`, `quadrakills`, `pentakills`, and ultimately ended up with an ROC-AUC score of **0.9239**.
 For the monster objective statistic, the best model was a Decision Tree Classifier model with the hyperparameters Max Depth equaling None, samples_split equaling 10, and the criterion equaling gini.
 It selected 3 features to use, `total_monster_objectives`, `barons`, `void_grubs`, and had a final ROC-AUC score of **0.9124**.
-Just for comparision, we also created a model using both features from the kills and monster objective statistics.
+Just for comparison, we also created a model using both features from the kills and monster objective statistics.
 The best model was a Logistic Regression Model with the hyperparameter C equals 10.
 It selected 9 features to use, and had a final ROC-AUC Score of 0.9522.

 In conclusion, all three models were able to improve significantly and are highly accurate in it's prediction of if a team wins or loses a match.
 The kills statistics final model had a higher ROC-AUC score of 0.9239 using a Logistic Regression model.
 Compared to its baseline model, the kills statistic model had a ROC-AUC score of 0.8436 using a simple Logistic Regression model.
-The final model wa thus improved by 0.0803, or about **8.03%**.
+The final model was thus improved by 0.0803, or about **8.03%**.
 On the other hand, the monster objective statistics final model had a lower ROC-AUC score of 0.9124 using a Decision Tree model.
-It's original baseline LogisticRegression model has a ROC-AUC score of 0.7775, meanig that it approved by 0.1349, or **13.49%**.
-Lastly, the the model using both features  , had a final ROC-AUC score 0f 0.9522.
+Its original baseline LogisticRegression model has a ROC-AUC score of 0.7775, meaning that it improved by 0.1349, or **13.49%**.
+Lastly, the model using both features, had a final ROC-AUC score 0f 0.9522.
 The original baseline model using only the total_kills and total_monster_objectives, however, had a  accuracy of 0.8751.
-Thus this model improvd by 0.0771 or 7.71%.
+Thus this model improved by 0.0771 or 7.71%.

 It appears that the kills statistic model was a better predictor for the result of the match.
-It's final model was higher than the monster objectives model by 1.15%.
+Its final model was higher than the monster objectives model by 1.15%.
 While this suggest that the kills statistic has higher predictive power, the small margin of difference indicates that both statistics are important factors and predictors of a match's result, as seen in the high accuracy for the model that implemented both statistics.

 # Fairness Analysis
+For our fairness analysis, we tested whether our models performed differently for Blue teams compared to Red teams.
+Since our project compares kill statistics and monster-objective statistics, we ran the fairness analysis on both the kills model and the monster objectives model.

+Our evaluation metric was accuracy because our models are binary classifiers that predict whether a team won or lost.

+**Null Hypothesis:** The model is fair with respect to side.
+Its accuracy for Blue-side teams and Red-side teams is roughly the same, and any observed difference is due to random chance.

+**Alternative Hypothesis:** The model is not fair with respect to side.
+Its accuracy for Blue-side teams and Red-side teams is different.

+**Test Statistic:** The absolute difference in accuracy between Blue-side teams and Red-side teams.

+For the kills model, the observed difference in accuracy between Blue-side and Red-side teams was 0.0124, and the p-value was 0.258.
+Since the p-value is greater than 0.05, we fail to reject the null hypothesis.
+There is not sufficient evidence to show that there is a difference in performance for Blue-side and Red-side teams.

 <iframe
   src="assets/fairness_kills_model.html"
   width="800"